Authentic Mexican Chilaquiles Rojos Recipe

 Heat about 2/3 cup of vegetable oil in a large pan over medium heat.

-Working in batches, fry the tortilla wedges flipping them once until they are golden and crisp.
+Working in batches, fry the tortilla wedges flipping them from time to time until they are nicely golden and crisp.

 Corn tortilla wedges fried on a large pan.